andrewchambers/bupstash/doc/guides/Filesystem Backups.md

 ## Btrfs directory snapshots

-If you are running linux with btrfs, (or any other operating system + filesystem that supports snapshots), you can use this to get good snapshots with no 'time smear'.
+If you are running linux with btrfs, (or any other operating system + filesystem that supports snapshots), you can use this to get stable snapshots that won't be modified during upload.

 Create the file backup.sh: